ptrgags/chaos-game-3d/logbook.md

 * I need to figure out how to streamline sandwich products.
 I think I can get away with only computing the terms that contribute to a vector, but trying to implement that without branching might get tricky.

+## 2022-01-06 Chip away at CGA multiplication

+Today I started working on the multiplication tables for CGA:

+* I renamed `Versor` to `HalfMultivector` since I plan to use the same type for both versors (unit multivectors) and points (null vectors)
+* I started taking the [3D CGA Cayley table from bivector.net](https://bivector.net/tools.html) and turning it into lookup tables.
+Though first I copied the table into Google Sheets to reorder the components to group the components by parity.
+    I think at least in terms of the components there's some rotation symmetry in the table that can be exploited (it seems like the even * even components are the same as the odd * odd components?).
+This is not true of the sign though, I'm still trying to figure out the relationship here.
+* I also reordered the components to better match the table.
+The odd vectors are listed backwards so components line up with their dual component
+  * Even half-multivectors: `[scalar, quadvector, bivector]`
+  * Odd half-multivectors: `[5-vector, vector, trivector]`
+* I also swapped the order of the negative and positive unit vectors to match the cayley table (which puts the negative component last)

+The intent of matching the table is it's easier to get correct, it's mostly copy in the table and do regex replaces (e.g. `e123 -> XYZ`)